Surveillance / Spraying

-Maryland Department of Agriculture's (MDA) 2023 Mosquito Control Program runs through September 27, 2023.
+Maryland Department of Agriculture's 2023 Mosquito Control Program runs through September 27, 2023.

-Spraying will occur only IF pre-set criteria is met and spraying is warranted.
+Spraying will occur only if MDA criteria are met and spraying is warranted.
 (The minimum light trap collection to warrant ground spraying is 12 female mosquitoes of a species known to feed on humans, per night).

 The MDA Mosquito Control Program is NOT a regularly scheduled mosquito & pest control spray program.
 Some neighborhoods may never meet the criteria and may not get sprayed during the 2023 season.
-If regularly scheduled pest and mosquito spraying is desired for your property, we recommend residents hire a professional pest control service.
+If regular pest and mosquito spraying is desired for your property, we recommend hiring a professional pest control service.